robwco/workshop-marketing/index.md

 It's always on the back of your mind as a freelancer.
 You ask yourself: "Where will my next project come from?"
 "Am I starting to fall into a dry spell?" and "Am I going to run out of money before I find my next client?"

-Yet finding new work continues to be a chore - despite knowing there are currently thousands of companies you can help with your services.
+Yet finding new work continues to be a chore - despite knowing there are thousands of companies you can help.

 With that big of a pool of potential clients, shouldn't you have new work whenever you want?
 Yes.
 The problem is finding these opportunities.
 It takes time you don't have.